krother/training_and_teaching_methods/wrapping_up/feedback.md

 ## Why Feedback?

-You might want to collect feedback after a lesson or course for various other reasons:
+There are two main types of feedback:

+**Normative Feedback** – to fine-tune a course while it is running:

+* find out what to prepare for the next lesson
 * find out what your participants learned
 * make your participants aware of what they learned
-* find out what to prepare for the next lesson
 * improve a future edition of your course
-* benchmark different courses against each other
 * help participants to close the course mentally

+**Formative Feedback** – collect more objective information to benchmark different courses against each other.
+Also see [Formative Assessment methods](https://www.edutopia.org/groups/assessment/250941).

-In this chapter you find my favourite methods.
+Most of the methods in this chapter you find my favourite methods.

 ----